-The Tipu Sultan Mosque is one of the finest Muhammadan buildings in Calcutta [now Kolkata].
-It was built by Tipu Sultan's eleventh son prince Ghulam Muhammad in 1842.
-The construction of the mosque was begun in 1839 on the ground the prince had purchased in Calcutta.
-The Mosque is situated beside the Statesman House on Dharmatala street.
+The Tipu Sultan Mosque, located in Calcutta, is a magnificent example of Muhammadan architecture.
+It was constructed by Prince Ghulam Muhammad, the eleventh son of Tipu Sultan, in 1842.
+The construction of this grand mosque began in 1839 on a plot of land that the prince had purchased in Calcutta.
+Today, the mosque stands proudly beside the Statesman House on Dharmatala street.

-There are also two other Mosques in Calcutta built by Tipu Sultan's descendants: Mosque of Ghulam Muhammad at Tollygunge and the Mosque of Shahbani Begum.
+There are also two other Mosques in Calcutta built by the descendants of Tipu Sultan: the Mosque of Ghulam Muhammad at Tollygunge and the Mosque of Shahbani Begum.

-Inscription on the Mosque' plaque reads: "This Masjid was erected during the Government of Lord Auckland, G.C.B., by the Prince Ghulam Muhammad, son of the late Tipu Sultan, in gratitude to God and in commemoration of the Honorable Court of Directors granting him the arrears of his stipend in 1840."
+An inscription on the Tipu Mosque' plaque reads: "This Masjid was erected during the Government of Lord Auckland, G.C.B., by the Prince Ghulam Muhammad, son of the late Tipu Sultan, in gratitude to God and in commemoration of the Honorable Court of Directors granting him the arrears of his stipend in 1840."

 Above the middle arch upon a tablet over the entrance to the Majid is the following inscription: